 Patch management software is useful because it saves the user time and makes managing patches much easier.
 Being in the position to keep devices updated reduces the likelihood of a device being unpatched and compromised.

 First up on this list we have SolarWinds Patch Manager.
 SolarWinds Patch Manager is a tool used for Microsoft WSUS patch management.
 This tool integrates with SCCM and offers users the ability to automate patches.
 In other words, you don’t need to add patches manually in order to stay up-to-date.
 If there are any problems with patches, then you can diagnose problems with Windows Update Agent.

-The patch management experience offered by SolarWinds Patch Manager is very user-friendly.
-On the patch status dashboard you can view the latest patches and the top 10 missing patches to see where your network security needs to be improved.
+This comprehensive patch management experience offered by SolarWinds Patch Manager is very user-friendly.
+On the patch status dashboard, you can view the latest patches and the top 10 missing patches to see where your network security needs to be improved.